zstenger93/scop/README.md

 ## Creating Triangles

-One face contains 3 or 4 indexes and each of them marks the index of an x, y and z coordinate for one point of a triangle or square.
+One face contains usually 3, 4(or more) indexes and each of them marks the index of an x, y and z coordinate for one point of a triangle or square etc.

 Combining these coordinates from a face will result one triangle or square.